A note on Herglotz's theorem for time series on function spaces

 \subsection{$\lo(H)$-valued measures}

 In this subsection, we explain how $\lo(H)$-valued measures can be defined.
 Let us first provide some intuition by making an analogy with positive scalar-valued measures.
-Recall that a positive measure $\mu$ on a measurable space $(V,\mathcal{B})$ is defined as a countably additive map on $\mathcal{B}$ taking values in the compactification $[0,\infty]$ of the set $\rnum^+:=[0,\infty)$.
-The compactification is necessary for $\sigma$-additivity to hold (although for finite measures the compact subset $[0,\mu(V)]$ is sufficient).
-We note that $\rnum^+$ is an example of a pointed convex cone, that is, it is a convex and nonempty subset of $\rnum$ that is closed under nonnegative scalar multiplication and contains the zero element.
+Recall that a positive measure $\mu$ on a measurable space $(T,\mathcal{B})$ is defined as a countably additive map on $\mathcal{B}$ taking values in the compactification $[0,\infty]$ of the set $\rnum^+:=[0,\infty)$.
+The compactification is necessary for $\sigma$-additivity to hold (although for finite measures the compact subset $[0,\mu(T)]$ is sufficient).
+We note that $\rnum^+$ is an example of a pointed convex cone, that is, it is a convex nonempty subset of $\rnum$ that is closed under non-negative scalar multiplication and contains the zero element.
 It is moreover dense in $\rnum^+_{\infty}: =[0,\infty]$.
 Taking this view, a positive measure more generally can be defined as a countably additive map taking values in the compactification of a pointed convex cone.
 For the purpose of this paper, we are solely interested in measures taking values in the compactification of $\lo(H)^+$, the pointed convex cone of $\lo(H)$ consisting of all non-negative elements $\lo(H)$.
-For the general theory on cone-valued measures we refer to \citet{Neebbook} and \citet{Glockner2003}.
+We now explain heuristically how such a measure can be defined.
+The technical argument and more details on properties of cones are relegated to Appendix \ref{sec:proofssec3}.
+For the general theory on cone-valued measures we refer to \citet{Neebbook} and \citet{Glockner2003}.\\

-To make such measures meaningful from a practical point of view, it is important that we can describe them by a set of structure preserving maps that map its dual (cone) into $[0,\infty]$, i.e., via continuous linear functionals that are $\rnum^+_{\infty}$-valued.
-This allows to relate an operator-valued measure to a family of positive scalar-valued measures, where the latter provides us with important information on the operator-valued measure itself.
-This is however a non-trivial task.
-Before we introduce the definition, we shall heuristically explain the compactification of $\lo(H)^+$, which we shall denote by $\Bcom$.
-We then explain why this yields a meaningful definition of an $\lo(H)^+$-valued measure. \\